linux-kdevops/kdevops-history/README.md

 cloud-neutral way, is useful for many other things than just Linux filesystems testing, and so kdevops was born to generalize bring up for Linux kernel development and testing as fast as possible.

+---

+# Underneath the kdevops hood

+Below are sections which get into technical details of how kdevops works.

 # One ansible role to rule them all